 Skip to Content

 Fancy a night out at the theatre?
 London’s West End is rather legendary, and catching a show is a magical way to spend an evening in London.
-There’s always plenty of shows to go and see, but how do you pick the best one for you?
+There are always plenty of shows to go and see, but how do you pick the best one for you?

-From famous book adaptations, award-winning musicals and re-telling of stories you’ve always loved, we’re certain this guide has just what you’re looking for.
+From famous book adaptations like the trio of Roald Dahl musicals you can find around London right now, to a plethora of award-winning musicals and retellings and new takes on stories you’ve always loved (we’re looking at you Harry Potter), we’re certain this guide has just what you’re looking for.

 Currently Showing